Venom: Let There Be Carnage review: Sometimes the sequel is WAY better

 As origin stories go, the original Venom film was fine.
 The Spider-Man-adjacent Marvel supervillain spin-off introduced major names you need to remember, had a healthy mix of action with comedy and ended on a high note.
-The one thing we didn't get from that film was a solidified identity for our antihero, so while some were excited to see a sequel with an even bigger and badder villain to fight I was most excited to see Venom actually become the lethal protector comics fans know and love.
+The one thing we didn't get was a solidified identity for our antihero, so while some were excited to see a sequel with an even bigger, badder villain to fight, I was most psyched to see Venom actually become the lethal protector comics fans know and love.

 And fortunately for everyone, I'm delighted to say you get what you came for with this sequel Venom: Let There Be Carnage.